One of VWL’s key objectives is to remove barriers and increase opportunities for participation by, and advancement of,

 VWL has now matched over 1,500 pairs in mentoring relationships since the program’s inception.
 This year, similar to previous years, VWL will match hundreds of mentors and mentees.
 To manage the overwhelming popularity of the program and encourage support for VWL, students wishing to participate in the program are required to be a VWL members (membership is not a requirement for mentors).

-Please contact the Law Student Mentoring Program Co-Ordinator at [email protected] if you have any questions.
+Please contact the Mentoring Committee at [email protected] if you have any questions.